hdekk/hacktoberfest-madlibs/stories/tv-celebrity-magazine.md

 set of "One _Bell_ to Love."
 She's wearing a colorful _Barrel_ around her _Ankle_, a full-length _gong_, and very cool _Ear_.
-Off screen as well as on, she's independent and _timid_ and very comfortable in her own _Foot_.
+Off screen as well as on, she's independent and [adjective] and very comfortable in her own _Foot_.
 You understand immediately why she's a role _Roll_ for millions of teenage _Noses_.
-Although she's rehearsing her _Potato_, she still finds time to _Never_ talk to us.
+Although she's rehearsing her _Potato_, she still finds time to [adverb] talk to us.
 But before we get far, she's called to the set.
-The interview ends _Eventually_.
+The interview ends [adverb].
 Before leaving, she turns and says, "Just because you're thought of as a _Giraffe_ doesn't mean you don't have a good head on your _Heads_."